lostmartian/LSB-Steganography-using-Pixel-Locator-Sequence-With-AES/README.md

 # Improved LSB Steganography
 > Improvised LSB Steganography technique using Pixel Locator Sequence with AES

+This is the implementation of our research paper based on <b>LSB Steganography</b> submitted at [SECOND INTERNATIONAL CONFERENCE ON CYBER COMPUTING AND COMMUNICATIONS](https://www.nitj.ac.in/icsccc2021/) arxiv preprint : [2012.02494](https://arxiv.org/abs/2012.02494).

 ## Development Setup

 The following modules must be installed before running this system: